Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/dataset_subsets.rst

 are created, the dataset is reorganized, which needs an intermediate copy of the dataset.
 This has to be taken into account when big datasets are to be used.
 Afterwards, aside from reorganizing the dataset, a new object is returned, :doxy:`CVFolds`.
-It stores for the dataset, which batches belong to which training and validation set and how many folds were created.
+For the dataset, it stores which batches belong to which training and validation set and how many folds were created.
 Before we describe the functions to create the  cross validation dataset, we present a small usage example which tries to find a good regularization parameter for a given problem.
-We assume here the existance of some function `trainProblem` which takes training and validation set as well as the regularization parameter and returns the validation error::
+We assume here the existence of some function `trainProblem` which takes training and validation set as well as the regularization parameter and returns the validation error::

     RegressionDataset dataset;